The Ultimate Lisbon Travel Guide (2023)

 Flying to Lisbon

-Lisbon Portela Airport (aka “Lisbon Airport”) (LIS), is the only airport that serves all domestic and international flights to Lisbon.
+Lisbon Humberto Delgado Airport (aka “Lisbon Airport”) (LIS), is the only airport that serves all domestic and international flights to Lisbon.
 It is the largest airport in Portugal.

-The Lisbon Airport is 7 km north of the Lisbon.
+The Lisbon Airport is 7 km north of the Lisbon city center.
 If you do not have access to an airport shuttle from your hotel, there are several other transportation options from the Lisbon Airport to Lisbon city center.

 The following eco-friendly transportation options, however, will save you money if you are traveling Lisbon on a budget.